open-cloud/open-cloud.github.io.old/2_developer.md

 The Frontend-Only configuration is aimed at developers who are working on the XOS Frontend, but do not need a functional synchronizer.
-As such, it does not require cloudlab or any active OpenStack deployment.
+As such, it does not require Cloudlab or any active OpenStack deployment.
 While the UI is functional, this configuration necessarily imposes the limitation that Instances will not be instantiated.

+Additionally, as the synchronizer is not running, model_policies will not be executed.

 ###OpenCloud Config